Introduction

 Maximum Addition Size

-Livermore allows home additions up to 800 square feet, providing ample space to expand your living area while maintaining the neighborhood’s character.
+Home additions in Livermore can expand up to 800 square feet, granting you substantial space to enhance your living environment while preserving the neighborhood’s charm.

 Height Restrictions